 Suspender outfits come in sizes for every incontinent dog and run between $15 to $30.

 I love this product and I see a lot of pet parents using them for their small paralyzed dogs, especially when their dog is hanging around the house.
 These soft bags cover the entire lower half of a dog’s body, including their legs and feet.
 They not only protect a dog from having an accident in the house, they also protect the legs of an active paralyzed dog who loves to scoot everywhere.
 Some people put a drag bag over a diaper for complete protection.

 Some pet parents use training or pee pads as added protection for their incontinent dog.
 I expressed Sophie’s bladder (my paralyzed dog) on a regular schedule so I felt pretty confident she didn’t need a diaper at night.
 We used pee pads on Sophie’s bed to catch any leakage she would have.
 You can more about expressing bladders and preventing UTI’s.

 Diaper Tip: Pee pads come in small and large packs and cost less than $20 for a big carton.
 They are a truly inexpensive source of added protection.

 I hope this very long list of diaper tips was helpful.
 One last point I want to make is that every paralyzed dog has different needs.
-Some are totally incontinent while others have a problem with leaking.
+Some are totally incontinent while others have a problem with leakage.
 Because of this, choosing a diaper product might be a game of trial and error.
 But please don’t give up.
 There are lots of great products on the market to help you and make life better for your specially-abled dog.
 Nearly all of these products are also available for paralyzed cats.